Back to blog

 AI Governance Before Deployment — The 5 Foundations Most Companies Skip

-Forbes in March 2026: AI is no longer experimental.
-But without mature governance, most enterprises remain stuck between promising pilots and provable impact.
-The 56% of CEOs who see zero ROI from AI are not failing because the technology does not work.
-They are failing because they deployed without the governance infrastructure that would have made their agents reliable, auditable, and defensible.
+The problem is that the 56% of CEOs reporting zero ROI from AI are not failing because the technology does not work.
+They are failing because nobody built the infrastructure that would make their agents reliable, auditable, and defensible.
+We see this pattern constantly: promising pilots that stall, agents that nobody trusts, compliance teams that cannot explain what the system is doing.

-Using personal data to train AI models triggers GDPR obligations.
-This is not theoretical.
-If your agent was trained on data it should not have been, you have a compliance liability before it runs its first task.
+If your agent was trained on data it should not have been — customer records used without consent, scraped data with embedded PII — you have a compliance liability before it runs its first task.
+GDPR obligations apply to training data the same way they apply to operational data.

 Most companies deploy agents on the judgment of whoever built them.
 Someone decides the agent is good enough, and it goes live.
 That is not governance.
 That is hope with a deployment button.